openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

 :dgfID:
     string, required

+    Can be edited during the rectificationPeriod.

     Identification number of the auction (also referred to as `lot`) in the XLS of Deposit Guarantee Fund.

 :procurementMethodType:
    string, required

    Auction announcement.
    Possible values:

    * ``dgfOtherAssets`` - sale of the insolvent bank property
    * ``dgfFinancialAssets`` - sale of the creditor claim right

+:procurementMethodDetails:
+   string, auto-generated, read-only

+   Parameter that accelerates auction periods.
+Set quick, accelerator=1440 as text value for procurementMethodDetails for the time frames to be reduced in 1440 times.

+:submissionMethod:
+   string, auto-generated, read-only

+   The given value is `electronicAuction`.

+:submissionMethod:
+   string, auto-generated, read-only

+   The given value is `electronicAuction`.

+:awardCriteria:
+   string, auto-generated, read-only

+   The given value is `highestCost`.

 :procuringEntity:
    :ref:`ProcuringEntity`, required